ghostnetic/azure-resume/README.md

 * Transformed my traditional resume into a web-ready format using a selected **HTML template**.

-* Enhanced visual appeal and accessibility by integrating **CSS styling** for a seamless user experience._**Note: The projects section is under development and will be updated soon.**_
+* Enhanced visual appeal and accessibility by integrating **CSS styling** for a seamless user experience.
+* _**Note: The projects section is under development and will be updated soon.
+The projects shown are NOT mine, but from a template.**_

 **3. Static Website Deployment on Azure**